A Method to Assess and Argue for Practical Significance in Software Engineering: Connecting Statistical Significance with Practical Significance

 \subsection{Statistical Modeling}

 The main goal of our statistical analysis is inferring a probability distribution of the number of faults detected by developers testing the system.
-Thus, the \emph{outcome} is integer variable \nfaults, which depends on two categorical \emph{predictors} capturing the testing \approach (exploratory or test-case based) and the developer's \experience (low or high) in each trial.
+Thus, the outcome is a natural number ($\mathbb{N}$) \nfaults, which depends on two categorical predictors capturing the testing \approach (exploratory or test-case based) and the developer's \experience (low or high) in each trial.

 \mypara{Population-level effects model} Let us first consider a general linear model $\model_1$.
-Since \nfaults is a non-negative integer variable representing a count, a Poisson distribution is a suitable \emph{likelihood} distribution~\cite{mcelreath15statrethink} relating predictors and outcome, as shown in \eqref{m1:like} in $\model_1$'s definition below.
+Since \nfaults is a non-negative integer variable representing a count, a Poisson distribution is a suitable \emph{likelihood} distribution~\cite{mcelreath15statrethink} relating predictors and outcome, as shown in Eq.~\eqref{m1:like} in $\model_1$'s definition below.
 Both \nfaults and $\lambda$ have a subscript $i$, which makes it explicit that we evaluate the model for each \emph{subject} $i$ among all 35 developers (the dependence on the subject is usually left implicit; we make it explicit so that it is clear what depends on the subject and what does not).
-The Poisson distribution's rate $\lambda$ is the log-linear function \eqref{m1:link} of predictors \approach and \experience---each modeled as a binary indicator variable for the two possible approaches and experience levels.
+The Poisson distribution's rate $\lambda$ is the log-linear function (Eq.~\eqref{m1:link}) of predictors \approach and \experience---each modeled as a binary indicator variable for the two possible approaches and experience levels.
 Finally, to apply Bayes' theorem we need to define \emph{priors} for $\model_1$'s parameters $\alpha$, $\beta_a$, and $\beta_e$.
-A standard choice, which works well in most cases, is a weakly-informative prior such as a normal distribution with zero mean and moderate standard deviation, as shown in~\eqref{m1:prior}.
+A standard choice, which works well in most cases, is a weakly-informative prior such as a normal distribution with zero mean and moderate standard deviation, as shown in Eq.~\eqref{m1:prior}.
 This prior does not bias the effect that the predictors may have towards positive or negative values, and it still allows for a large range of possible parameter values---even though extreme values (corresponding to very large effects) are increasingly unlikely.\footnote{Choosing even weaker priors, such as completely flat ones, would not affect the overall inference but may make sampling less efficient.} Here is the overall definition of $\model_1$.